 As in Melitz and Ottaviano (2008), firms decisions vary by productivity.
 The least productive firms exit the home market and the most productive firms produce for both the home and foreign markets.
-As in Melitz and Ottaviano (2008), the linear demand system ensures exporters are more productive even though there are no fixed costs of exporting.
+The linear demand system ensures exporters are more productive even though there are no fixed costs of exporting.
 Optimal choices of process, quantities and products are determined in a manner similar to Section 2.
 Consequently, I relegate details to the Appendix and proceed to a discussion of the impact of trade liberalization on innovation.

 3.1.
 Trade Liberalization and Export Orientation.
 Moving from autarky to free trade is once again equivalent to an increase in market size of the home economy.
 But now the rise in market size differs across firms.
 Continuing non-exporters do not experience any market expansion.
 Consequently, they operate at the same scale and do not change their process decisions.
 Instead, they are adversely affected by tougher competition in the home market (due to a fall in aggregate home market conditions a).
 They respond by cutting back on product lines.
+The full force of tougher competition is realized in the form of lower product range rather than lower quantity per product.
+This is because product innovation is determined by price while quantity is determined by marginal revenue.
+Price is more sensitive to industry demand conditions implying that returns to product innovation decline more than returns to quantity expansion.
+As a result, non-exporters adjust to tougher competition by shrinking their product range.

 Exporters experience an expansion in market size and engage in greater process innovation.
 At the same time, they face tougher competition at home.
 The relative strength of the market expansion and competition effects in determining product innovation depends on the export orientation of firms.
 Let the export to domestic production ratio of a firm be denoted by $\theta \equiv q^x/q$.
 Average export orientation of the home economy $(\tilde{\theta})$ is defined as the ratio of total exports to domestic supply of home firms.
 Let M^d and M^x denote the mass of home firms supplying to home and foreign markets respectively.
 Then $\tilde{\theta} \equiv M^x \int h(c)q^x(c)g(c)dc/M^d \int h(c)q(c)g(c)dc$.
 The cutoff $\tilde{\theta}$ categorizes firms into small and large exporters.
-By definition, small exporters have a lower-than-average export to domestic production ratio ($\theta < \tilde{\theta}$) while large exporters have a higher-than-average export to domestic production ratio ($\theta \geq \tilde{\theta}$).
+By definition, small exporters have a lower-than-average export to domestic production ratio $(\theta < \tilde{\theta})$ while large exporters have a higher-than-average export to domestic production ratio $(\theta < \tilde{\theta})$.